sybrew/the-seo-framework/readme.txt

 	* Floating title parts now also disappear when there are fewer than 1.33 characters are visible, so that they won't overlap your input.
 	* Reduced the admin stylesheet payload by implementing modern logical declarations.
 	* Reduced the sitemap stylesheet size by also implementing modern logical declarations for that.
+	* The SEO meta box tab labels are now inline when there's enough space.
+* **Changed:**
+	* WordPress 5.7 brought us a new higher contrast color palette.
+We found our color scheme matching their colors well, but now think it better to implement those colors into TSF.
+Notably, you'll find that the SEO Bar is darker and easier on the eyes.
+The pixel and character counters appear more vigorous.
+		* We didn't copy WordPress's colors one-to-one.
+At times, we found the yellow too dull, and made it more vibrant.
 	* The Primary Term selector for the Classic Editor has been rewritten for accessibility, performance, and accuracy.
 We didn't spend time modernizing this before because we thought Classic Editor would've been phased out.
 		* Note that the Primary Term selector is no longer a button, but a dropdown selection field, placed dynamically beneath the term selection checkboxes.
-	* The SEO meta box tab labels are now inline whenever possible.
+	* The "Robots Meta Settings" are now called "Robots Settings" because we added a tab for AI blocking via Robots.txt (when available).
 * **Fixed:**
 	* Resolved an issue where comment pagination queries were only ignored after the main query when the Full Site Editor was present; now, they're always ignored.
 	* Resolved a regression where the post-saving sequence wasn't properly debounced, causing multiple save-state requests for TSF's meta box that affected the Block Editor's performance performance and caused the SEO settings UI to flicker.